-Police officers who suspect a driver of having taken drugs or alcohol can ask the driver to give a breath sample or do physical coordination or other tests.
+Police officers can ask drivers to give a breath sample or do physical coordination or other tests to see if their ability to drive is affected by alcohol or drugs.
 This article explains these things:

 - what the police can do with drivers who are not fit to drive